quaderno/quaderno-ruby/README.md

  Quaderno::Expense.create(params) #=> Quaderno::Expense
 ```

-will create an expense using the information of the hash passed as parameter and return an instance of Quaderno::Expense with the created expense
+will create an expense using the information of the hash passed as parameter and return an instance of Quaderno::Expense with the created expense.

 ### Updating an existing expense
 ```ruby